dwave-examples/frequency-selection/README.md

 assigned, and a set of available frequencies, and the goal is to identify frequency assignments that satisfy two constraints:

-- Constraint 1: The number of frequencies assigned to each station must equal the specified requirement (i.e., "demand") for that station.
+- Constraint 1: Each station is assigned the number of frequencies it requires, referred to as the demand.
 - Constraint 2: No interference occurs.

-Interference can be defined in terms of a forbidden set of frequency differences associated with each pair of stations.
+Interference can be defined in terms of a forbidden set of frequency differences associated with stations.
 For example, the problem may specify that frequencies assigned to the same station must differ by at least 5, whereas frequencies assigned to adjacent stations must differ by at least 2.

 This example makes use of the Philadelphia benchmark instances introduced by Ref.
 [2].
 These problem instances involve a hexagonal grid with 21 stations, as